-The authors made the experiments in a small scale magnetic setup in order to reduce the costs associated with the use of a medical MRI scanner.
+The authors made the experiments in a small-scale magnetic setup in order to reduce the costs associated with the use of a medical MRI scanner.
 The authors agree that “desktop experiment” is not appropriate to describe this experimental setup.
-The term desktop experiment was replaced by “magnetic test bench”.
+The term “desktop experiment” was replaced by “magnetic test bench”.

 Comments by Reviewer 2